Find answers to MN SNAP's frequently asked questions:

 A MN SNAP staff member will call you with an estimated time your pet will be ready to go home.
 We ask that you are available throughout the day so that you can pick up your animal in a timely manner.
 If you have other obligations (work, school, meetings, etc.), please discuss these with our staff at check-in so that we can try to accommodate your needs.
 It may be necessary to reschedule the appointment if an arrangement can’t be made.

-We ask you to wait two weeks (14 days) before bathing your pet or allowing your pet to swim fully submerged.
+We ask that you wait two weeks (14 days) before bathing your pet or allowing your pet to swim fully submerged.
 Foot baths or spot cleaning of soiled fur is allowed using a warm clean wash cloth, as long as the incision area remains dry.

 Rest and relaxation!
 We ask you to keep your pet indoors, clean and dry for at least seven days.
 Daily monitoring of the incision and your pet’s attitude is required.
 Keeping your pet confined or restricting activity as much as possible afterwards will greatly reduce the chance of a complication arising.
 In the case of feral cats, we reduce the restricted activity to overnight.